 Offers for the American Express® Green Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
 Please see our card marketplace for available offers.

-Choice Privileges just launched a new flash sale offering members a 40% bonus when buying 20,000 or more Choice Privilege points through September 8, 2020.
-This lets members snag Choice Privilege points for as little as 0.71¢ a piece.
+Choice Privileges just launched a new buy points promotion, offering members a 30% bonus when buying 4,000 or more Choice Privilege points now through June 25, 2021.
+This lets members snag Choice Privilege points for as little as 0.76¢ a piece.

 A Note on Buying Points

-- Members may buy or receive up to a total of 180,000 points in a calendar year
+- Members can buy or receive up to a total of 180,000 points in a calendar year (before the bonus).

-- Points will be posted to your account within 24 hours after your transaction
+- Points appear in your account within 24 hours after your transaction.

 When Does it Make Sense to Buy Choice Points?